International Student Program FAQs

 F-1 students may take only one Internet class (3.0 unit maximum) during the Fall and Spring semesters.
 There is no limitation during the Summer intercession.

 Is there a counselor for International Students?

-There are two designated counselors for international students.
+Lydia Macy is the designated counselor for international students.
 Counseling Center services include assistance with educational goals, student education planning, and university transfer preparation.

 When do I pay tuition?

 Payment of tuition and enrollment fees are required at the time of registration.
 Fees are payable by credit card online, personal or cashiers check, or money order by mail or in person at the Cashier's Office, Administration 102A Service Window.